Keeping Hawai`i clean,

 - Location

-Each county has it's own Exceptional Tree nomination form (see below).
+Each county has its own Exceptional Tree nomination form (see below).
 Once the nomination form has been sent in, the respective Arborist Advisory Committee will review the document to determine if a tree should be deemed exceptional.
 Newly recognized exceptional trees will be officially added to the respective county's exceptional tree register once per year through an ordinance change that must pass all three readings by the city/county council.
 This means that it could take up to one year for a tree to receive exceptional status and the protections and tax deductions it provides.

 Tips to help ensure the nomination form is completed correctly: